diogoppedro-zz/env-variables/README.md

-Features and Enhancements
+**Features and Enhancements

--- Create Environment variable to hide authToken
+-- Create Environment variable to hide authToken ✅
 -- Trigger WhatsApp to Multiple Phone Numbers
 -- Trigger whatsApp messages from Web Page by calling Server Function